What Happens When the Stanley Cup is Full?

 One of the most unique features of the Stanley Cup trophy is that each player’s name, who is a part of the team that wins the Stanley Cup Finals, is etched onto the bottom ring of the multiple bands that comprise everything below the cup.

-When the Stanley Cup’s bands are full, once every thirteen years, the top band, which comprises the oldest of the names engraved onto the trophy, is removed, and a brand new band is added to the bottom.
+When the Stanley Cup’s bands are full, once every thirteen years, the top band, which comprises the oldest of the names engraved onto the trophy, is removed and a brand new band is added to the bottom.
 This creates a constant rotation, where the top is removed while the bottom continues to add up.

 The most recent top band to be removed was done in 2018, removing NHL teams from the 1953 to 1954 season up to the 1964 to 1965 season.
-The new band, rotating into the trophy on the bottom, will contend the Stanley Cup winners, Washington Capitals, from the 2017 to 2018 season.
+The new band, rotating into the trophy on the bottom, will content the Stanley Cup winners, Washington Capitals, from the 2017 to 2018 season.

 What Happens to the Old Band?